-In mid-1948, Lydia Turner married again, to mining executive Quincy Adams Shaw, whose first wife, Sarah Williams (Pemberton) Shaw, had died in January of 1945.
+In August of 1948, Lydia Turner married again, to mining company executive Quincy Adams Shaw, Jr., whose first wife, Sarah Williams (Pemberton) Shaw, had died in January of 1945.
 After their marriage, they lived at his home at 11 Exeter.

 On April 10, 1950, 3 Arlington was purchased from Lydia Shaw by Donald Allmon, Inc., a real estate brokerage firm.

 In March of 1950, prior to finalizing the purchase, Donald Allmon filed for (and subsequently received) permission to convert the property into eight apartments and an office.
 He and his wife, Janet Cary (Waters) Allmon, lived at 3 Arlington and he maintained his real estate office there.
 They previously had lived in an apartment at 265 Commonwealth.

 They continued to live at 3 Arlington until about 1954, when they moved to Manchester.
 He continued to maintain his office at 3 Arlington until about 1955, when he moved it to 10 Arlington.

 On August 19, 1954, Donald Allmon Inc. transferred 3 Arlington into Donald Allmon’s name.

 On September 14, 1954, 3 Arlington was acquired from Donald Allmon by Arthur Crew Inman, an author, and his wife, Evelyn (Yates) Inman.
 They lived at 8 Garrison.
 Arthur Inman died in December of 1963, a suicide, leaving a 155 volume diary which was published posthumously as The Inman Diary.